microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 ![healthApi](./images/setup4.png)

 * Enable HealthBot.
-Select yes if you want to configur an Ai-powered health assistant.
+Select yes if you want to configur an AI-powered health assistant.

 * HealthBot name.
 Provide a name for the Health Bot service.